woocommerce/woocommerce/DEVELOPMENT.md

 ### Examples

-Here are some examples of the ways you can use Turborepo commands:
+Here are some examples of the ways you can use Turborepo / pnpm commands:

 ```bash
 # Lint and build all plugins, packages, and tools